Iowa Sports Foundation: Iowa Games

 Several other sports events were offered throughout the year including Net Fest Basketball and Volleyball tournaments, Hoopin’ at the Dome 3 on 3 basketball tournament, Iowa Games Golf Classic, Fish Iowa Games, and the ISF Mud Run.

 Live Healthy Iowa

 Live Healthy Iowa (LHI) brings together friends, families, businesses and communities in team-based wellness challenges designed to promote positive lifestyle change.
-Annually more than 25,000 Iowan’s participate in the January through April program.
+Annually more than 25,000 Iowans participate in the January through April program.

 The 100 Day Wellness Challenge is a simple and affordable program encouraging Iowans to make healthy choices.
 Over the course of 100 days, teams of 2-10 compete in friendly competition, tracking activity minutes and/or weight loss through the Live Healthy Iowa Web site.

 Due to the success of Live Healthy Iowa, Live Healthy America (LHA) was created in 2006.
 LHA mirrors LHI; although it is a nationwide program.
-LHA offer Iowa companies who have employees in other states and opportunity have their entire company participate in a Live Healthy program.
+LHA offers Iowa companies which have employees in other states an opportunity for their entire company ti participate in a Live Healthy program.